 A user session, also known as a "visit," "journey," or "clickpath," is a sequence of user actions that are performed by the same user in your application during a limited period of time.
 A single session typically includes multiple page loads, third-party content requests, service requests, and user actions such as button clicks and file downloads.
 Each user session includes at least one user action.

 To view user session data, go to Session segmentation in the Dynatrace menu.

 User session identification

-Dynatrace typically shows all the sessions of each individual user, even when those sessions are anonymous (non-authenticated users identified via browser cookies) or when a user tag has been edited or deleted.
+Dynatrace typically shows all the sessions of each individual user, even when those sessions are anonymous—non-authenticated users are identified via browser cookies—or when a user tag has been edited or deleted.
 For mobile apps, Dynatrace identifies individual users based on the specific mobile device they use.
 For web applications, user identification is achieved by storing a persistent cookie within each user's browser.
 Cookies enable Dynatrace to assign even anonymous user sessions to known users.
 As long as a user has logged into your application at least once, you can search for and identify that user, even when the user accesses your application within anonymous, unauthenticated sessions.
 This is particularly useful for analyzing periods of time when a user may not have been able to log into your application due to an issue with your authentication service.

 A user session starts when the first user action is initiated.

 A user session ends in one of the following ways: